antiguru/rahmen/README.md

 Use a wider screen or a narrower font to reduce the probability that this will happen.

+The font size is configurable to a certain extent using the font_size argument.

 Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1.
 While it is not heavily optimized to consume little resources, some effort has been put into loading, pre-processing and rendering images.